pingcap/tidb/tests/readonlytest/README.md

 The test is not yet automated, so you need to set up an environment manually to test it.

-Create a TiDB cluster with 2 TiDB servers on localhost, one listen on port 4001 and another on 4002, then execute `go test` in this folder to run the test.
+Create a TiDB cluster with 2 TiDB servers on localhost.
+One server listen on port 4001 and another on 4002, then execute `go test` in this folder to run the test.

 You are expected to see 2 tests passed.